danoon2/Boxedwine/docs/How-To-Create-FileSystem-For-Web.md

 9. Now go to the Container that has your installed application.
 You can find this folder in the Boxedwine UI by going to the Containers tab and selecting your app on the left.
 On the right hand side you will see "Storage Location", if you hit the "Open" Boxedwine should take your computer to that folder.
 In that folder open "root".
 There should be a subfolder called "home" there.
 Using whatever zip tools you prefer, like 7zip, copy the home folder to boxedwine.zip, this will merge the new home folder contents with the existing home folder in boxedwine.zip.

-10. You now have a boxedwine.zip file system that contains your installed game and you should be able to run this on the web.
+10. You now have a boxedwine.zip file system that contains your installed application and you should be able to run this on the web.

 When it comes to running the application you just installed, probably the easiest way will be to create a bat file in home/username directory of boxedwine.zip.
 For example, if you followed the above steps with the Caesar 3 demo, your games is installed in home\username\.wine\drive_c\SIERRA\CAESAR3DEMO inside boxedwine.zip.
 A suitable bat file to run this will look like